formidablejs/formidablejs.org/docs/installation.md

 #### Installation {#installation}

-You may create a new Formidable project by using the `create-formidable-app` CLI.
+You may create a new Formidable project by using the `create-formidable` CLI.
 After the application has been created, you may start Formidable's local development server using the `dev` script:

 ```bash
 npx create-formidable@latest example-app